Where are you located?

 What Are DAP Notes?

-Mental healthcare providers use DAP notes to record the progress of a client.
+Practitioners use DAP notes to record the progress of a client.
 It is a structure that standardises how information is recorded in clinical notes so that it makes logical sense to the reader (often, this will be another healthcare provider).

 Electronic medical record (EMR) software makes it possible for healthcare providers to digitally document client progress using DAP notes for complete yet concise records that are easily accessible.